 "The Class of 2018 is honored to be a part of the Barley Arch project,” says Mollie Pickard, Class of 2018 Life President.
 “It is exciting to contribute to this symbolic new piece of campus that will be enjoyed by students, faculty and staff for years to come."

 The significant addition to campus has been custom made by Ruben Irons, an artist blacksmith from Pictou, NS who has been creating and sculpting for over 20 years.
 Ruben also constructed the arch framing the main entrance to the Alumni Gardens, a generous gift from the Class of ’54 in 2009.

-As Ruben adds the finishing touches to the arch this week, he reflects on the design and construction of the barley arch, which was no simple task.
+As Ruben added the finishing touches to the arch, he reflected on the design and construction of the barley arch, which was no simple task.
 The first step was creating the design and discussing the details with Dal AC representatives.

-“Once the project was proposed the first step is letting it roll around in my head for a while, imagining different ideas,” Ruben explains.
+“Once the project was proposed the first step was letting it roll around in my head for a while, imagining different ideas,” Ruben explained

 Once Ruben had an idea for the design, he met with Darwin Carr, Botanical Garden Manager and Alisha Johnson, Alumni Relations Officer, to pitch the idea and coordinate the finer details.
 Once the design was agreed upon, Ruben heads back to the shop and gathers materials, lights the forge and picks up his tools.

 “I cut out all the leaves and pieces for the arch first,” he says.
 “I then hammer all the leaves hot on the anvil.
 Once everything is forged I weld it all together and grind it smooth.
 The last step is having it all sandblasted and painted.”

 In total, Ruben spent approximately 150 hours working on the barley arch.